m1maker/ngt-docs/ngt_documents/main/objects/string/methods/capitalize.md

 string object

-This method is used to change the first character of the given string to uppercase.
+This method will capitalize the first character in a given string.

 # string capitalize()